 4.3 Application of Terms.
-Except to the extent these Terms state otherwise, these Terms will apply irrespective of whether European Data Protection Law or Non-European Data Protection Law of Customer Personal Data.
+Except to the extent these Terms state otherwise, these Terms will apply irrespective of whether European Data Protection Law or Non-European Data Protection Law or European Data Protection Law or Data Protection Law applies to the processing of Customer Personal Data.